 Marquis Studios is a 501(c)(3) nonprofit organization providing arts-in‐education services to 150 New York City public schools annually.
 We strive to develop a strong partnership between artists and teachers by providing arts programs to supplement traditional classroom teaching techniques.
 Each residency or workshop focuses on a specific visual or performing arts discipline selected by school staff and administration.

-Marquis Studios administrative staff is comprised of twelve employees with occasional help from interns and volunteers.
+Marquis Studios administrative staff is comprised of thirteen employees with occasional help from interns and volunteers.

-Sarah Ory began her career in fundraising in 2002, and has gained extensive experience with organizations that serve children and adults with diverse abilities.
-She has worked with multiple nonprofits serving students with disabilities in the public school system.
-In addition to years of development experience, Sarah has a BA in Studio Art and a MS in Nonprofit Management.
-Currently, Sarah combines her background in the arts with her experience in the nonprofit sector to further the mission of Marquis Studios through her role as Development Director.
+Sarah Ory began her career in arts education in 2002, and has experience with multiple nonprofits who work within the public school system.
+In addition to years of leadership positions in development, Sarah holds a BA in Studio Art, a MS in Nonprofit Management, and occasionally teaches graduate courses on nonprofit administration.
+She is the founder of the Heirloom Foundation, has served on the Board of Directors for the Association of Fundraising Professionals, and as a Support Committee member for the Arts for All Abilities Consortium.
+Currently, Sarah combines her background in the arts with her experience in the nonprofit sector to further the mission of Marquis Studios through her role as Director of Development.